Rapscallions

 * * *

-On the bridge, Commander Bill Wilker barked commands and rushed from one station to the next, leaning over the officers and encouraging them as only a collie dog could.
+On the bridge, Commander Wilker barked commands and rushed from one station to the next, leaning over the officers and encouraging them as only a collie dog could.
 Under his command, the Initiative swerved to dodge electron torpedoes, reversed the polarity of its shields to ricochet bolts of blazor energy back at the attacking vessel, and even tried bouncing off the nearest planet’s atmosphere to throw the gold vessel off their tail.
 Nothing worked.
 And the herd dog found himself herded into a corner.
 Well, a dead end.
 Backed up against a wall?
 Fighting without a foot to stand on?

 Metaphors be damned.
 If Cmdr.
 Wilker couldn’t save the ship, he would at least save the crew.
 “Open a video channel to our assailant,” the collie barked.